EpiModel/EpiModelHIV-Template/README.md

 This scripts contains configuration for running things on the HPC.

-Open it now and edit the `mail_user` variable to reflect your own e-mail address.
+Open it now and modify the `mail_user` variable to reflect your own e-mail address.
 It will be used to notify you of the progress of your jobs on the HPC.

 The `current_git_branch` variable should be left to `main` most of the time.
 Modify it only if you created an new branch and want to run code from it on the HPC.

 If you are working with the RSPH HPC, leave the rest unchanged.
 Otherwise modify the code accordingly.